c3lang/c3-web/src/content/docs/Implementation Details/specification.md

 #### Pointee type

 The type of the memory pointed to is the **pointee type**.
 It may be any runtime type.
+In the case of a `void*` the pointee type is unknown.

+#### Deref

+Dereferencing a pointer will return the value in the memory location interpreted as the **pointee type**.

+### Pointer arithmetics

+An `usz` or `isz` offset may be added to a pointer resulting in a new pointer of the same type.
+This will offset the underlying address by the offset times the pointee size.
+An example: the size of a `long` is 8 bytes.
+Adding `3` to a pointer to a long consequently increases the address by 24 (3 * 8).

+#### Subscripting

+Subscripting a pointer is equal to performing pointer arithmetics by adding the index, followed by a deref.
+Subscripts on pointers may be negative and will never do bounds checks.

 #### `iptr` and `uptr`